tirmizee/SpringBoot-JPA-DynamicQuery-Specification/README.md

 ```

-Step 3.
-Apply it in Service or Controller class.
+Step 3: Apply it in a Service or Controller Class.

 ```java